dhamidullin/pc-remote-booter/README.md

    - Provides online/offline status to the web interface

 ## TODO
-- Improve dashboard with better UI/UX and more features
 - Implement session access and refresh tokens for better security
+- Improve login view with better styling and user feedback
 - Add tests

 ## License